segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 > success ""
-> **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Google Analytics destination.
-There's also a page about the [non-Actions Google Analytics destination](/docs/connections/destinations/catalog/google-analytics/).
-Both of these destinations receives data _from_ Segment.
+> **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Google Analytics 4 destination.
+There's also a page about the [non-Actions Google Universal Analytics destination](/docs/connections/destinations/catalog/google-analytics/).
+Both of these destinations receive data _from_ Segment.

 ## Benefits of Google Analytics 4